rajatchaple/portfolio/_posts/2022-05-15-goods-sense.markdown

 1. Indications in the form of LED blink are shown every 3 seconds.
 2. Tilt measurement is done every 12th second
-   - If here is no tilt GREEN LED blinks every 3 seconds.
+   - If there is no tilt GREEN LED blinks every 3 seconds.
    - If there is tilt up-to two tilt measurements YELLOW LED blinks.
    - In case of tilt more than 2 tilt measurements RED LED blinks.